BF-FrontEnd-class/agile-development-group1-loruki-rebild/planning/backlog.md

   - There is the description and more information about the features.

-- [ ] As a user I can see the logo.
+- [ ] As a user I can see an image.

-  - There is the logo.
+  - There is an image.

 - [ ] As a user I can see more information about loruki platform.

   - There is information about loruki platform.

-- [ ] As a user I can see the logo.
+- [ ] As a user I can see an image of computers.

-  - There is the logo.
+  - There is am image of computers.

-- [ ] As a user I can pictures of offered features.
+- [ ] As a user I can see information about offered features.

-  - There are pictures of offered features.
+  - There is information about offered features.

 - [ ] As a user I can see copyright information.